 On one of my recent trips to Brighton, I was so happy to find Vegetarian Shoes, an adorable cruelty-free shoe shop right in Brighton's super fun North Laines.
 Finding a strictly vegetarian shoe store is a vegan goldmine!
 No fiddling around reading labels!
 All man-made material here.
 (And nobody had to die!)
 They have such a great and unique selection of everything from casual shoes to boots to sandals to belts and bags.
 Literally something for everyone.

-So I checked out the shop for boots.
 My criteria in shoes is usually comfort, value, style - in that order.
 Hello, Fleur boots!
 Super comfortable and easy to put on and wear.
 They just zip right up.
 Sold.
 Got them in black, of course, because apparently I have the wardrobe palette of Johnny Cash.

 I just wore these boots out on a hike in Cornwall in the rain and wow, I love them.
 They're lined with a woven microfibre so they keep your legs and toesies warm.
 They have sturdy rubber soles so you can literally climb up rocks.
 (Disclaimer: these are not actual climbing boots; don't do stupid things like me.)